All About Salik Dubai

 Exemption from Salik Toll Fee

-Some of the vehicles do not have to pay any toll fee when passing through a checkpoint as per the rules of the Road and Transport Authority (RTA), Dubai.
+Some of the vehicles do not have to pay any toll fee when passing through a checkpoint as per the RTA rules.
 These are:

 - Military vehicle